Gunasekhar16/Full-Stack-Wed-Development-Lab-2/README.md

    ```
    http://localhost:3000/contacts
    ```
-   with the JSON body like following:
+   with the JSON body like the following:
    ```json
    {
        "firstName": "Umair",